cloud4rpi/cloud4rpi-chip-python/README.md

     sudo pip install --upgrade setuptools
     ```
 2. If you are going to use GPIO, install the **CHIP_IO** library using the instructions from the [CHIP_IO repository](https://github.com/xtacocorex/CHIP_IO).
-2. Install the Cloud4RPi client Library:
+2. Install the Cloud4RPi client library:
     ```sh
     sudo pip install cloud4rpi
     ```